SEI-SEA-1-25/express-project-organizer/readme.md

 * As a user, I want to categorize projects using different names.
 For example, all of my Node projects will be under the category "Node".
 * As a user, I want to assign multiple categories to a single project.
+* As a user, I would like to assign a category when I create a new project
 * As a user, I want to view a list of categories I've assigned.
+* As a user, I want to view one category and all the projects in it
 * As a user, I want to view projects associated with a category I've selected.

 ## Requirements